Albany Project HOPE - Housing Opportunities Expanded, is a Homeless Outreach and Engagement Program within the City.

 Berkeley Food and Housing Project (BFHP) began providing services and activities for Albany Project HOPE, July 1, 2013.
 Founded in 1970, BFHP has extensive experience providing services to people who are homeless.
-After providing outreach, housing placement and housing retention to chronically homeless residents in the City of Albany for the last three years, BFHP has developed a service intensive model that is a best practice.
-Using Housing First and Harm Reduction principles in combination with intensive and responsive case management services, BFHP has been able to house and retain housing for people who had been chronically homeless for years.
-Case management tailored to each client's need, daily crisis interventions and community linkages are some of the ways BFHP has used to stably housed individuals.
+After providing outreach, housing placement and housing retention to chronically homeless residents in the City of Albany for the last five years, BFHP has developed a service intensive model that is a best practice.
+Using Housing First and Harm Reduction principles in combination with intensive and responsive case management (Housing Navigation) services, BFHP has been able to house and retain housing for people who had been chronically homeless for years.
+Case management (Housing Navgation) tailored to each client's need, daily crisis interventions and community linkages are some of the ways BFHP has used to stably housed individuals.

 - Click here to view BFHP's Scope of Work